 Special fundraising privileges for organizations or causes that have friends in the legislature deserve attention.
-HB 975 provides a special status for fundraising by major league sports teams and creates an entirely new chapter in the Occupations Code for professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain §501(c)(3) tax-exempt charitable foundations.
-If the voters approve the accompanying constitutional amendment in HJR 73 in November, these clubs will be permitted to conduct raffles at every home game in their venues to benefit their charitable causes, an exception to the limitations on raffles elsewhere in the law.
-(In related news, the National Football League forfeited its IRS §501(c)(6) taxexempt status with great fanfare in April 2015.
+HB 975 provides a special status for fundraising by major league sports teams and creates an entirely new chapter in the Occupations Code for professional sports clubs-from the NFL, NBA, MLB, MLS-that maintain $\S501(c)(3)$ tax-exempt charitable foundations.
+Texas voters approved the accompanying constitutional amendment in HJR 73 on November 4, and these clubs will now be permitted to conduct raffles at every home game in their venues to benefit their charitable causes, an exception to the limitations on raffles elsewhere in the law.
+(In related news, the National Football League forfeited its IRS §501(c)(6) tax-exempt status with great fanfare in April 2015.
 See "NFL Gives Boot to Tax Exemption", The Wall Street Journal, April 29, 2015.
 For background see, Eleanor Hunt, "The ethics of a billion-dollar sports league operating as a nonprofit", Baylor Business Review, Spring 2015.)